 Are FRP composites fire retardant?

-Given careful design and the right choice of resins, additives and fillers, fibre-reinforced polymer composites (FRP) can be used to make structures with fire resistance properties to rival almost any other material.
-FRP composites generally are poor thermal conductors, so they do not help the heat of a fire to spread in the way that can occur with metals.
+With the appropriate choice of resin, additive and fillers, Fibre Reinforced Polymer (FRP) materials can be used to make structures to meet Fire Retardancy standards.
+In addition, FRP composites generally are good thermal insulators, so they can significantly limit the heat of a fire spreading in the way that can occur with metals.
 The smoke from fire can be a concern, and so careful choices need to be made for internal applications.

 Design for Fire Performance

 With composites usage in demanding applications increasing, knowledge of their fire performance becomes a safety-critical issue.
 This particularly applies to composites in aircraft, marine and the oil and gas industries.
-The heat from a fire may weaken the polymer and cause eventual creep and structural.
-Alternatively the polymer itself may ignite and spread the flame, releasing further heat and potentially toxic smoke.
-However, composites, as mentioned, are by their nature inherently fire resistant.
+The heat from a fire may weaken the polymer and cause eventual creep, leading to structural failure.
+Alternatively the polymer itself may ignite and spread the flame, releasing further heat and potentially toxic smoke, but this can be mitigated by the inclusion of fire-retardant additives.
+Moreover, composites, as mentioned, are by their nature inherently fire resistant.
 The inert fibre-reinforcement displaces polymer resin during fire and thus removes fuel for the fire.
 When the outermost layers of a composite laminate lose their resin, they act as an insulating layer, slowing heat penetration.
+The highest performance passive fire protection coatings for steelwork are effectively composite systems, and can be used to protect critical systems from even extreme evnts such as jet-fire.

-Flame retardant resins are being developed that lessen the flammability of a composite.
-Some resins (such as brominated vinylester) resist the spread of flames, although they do not necessarily improve ignition properties.
+Flame retardant resins are available that significantly lessen the flammability of a composite.
+Some resins (e.g. brominated vinylester) resist the spread of flames, although they do not necessarily improve ignition properties.
 Phenolic resins have excellent charring capabilities resisting fire ignition better than other resin systems.
-Coatings may also be used on composites to delay ignition, lower the rate of heat release, suppress lateral flame spread, and extend the duration of fire resistance.
+Additives can be passive e.g. inert fillers reducing organic flammable content and hence smoke; active, releasing flame suppressing or cooling gases,;or even intumescent, expanding with heat to provide addition heat inulation thickness.
+Coatings may also be used on or within a composite product to delay ignition, lower the rate of heat release, suppress lateral flame spread, and extend the duration of fire resistance.

 Flame testing generally falls into two categories: tests to measure ignition and flame spread properties, and tests to measure fire resistance.
 Fire resistance is a measure of a material's ability to continue to serve its structural role during a fire.